-- 9.5.3 Prospect House School has a strict 'no nuts' policy however staff should still be vigilant, as parents can forget and may include items such as peanut butter in snacks . - 9.5.4 In the event of anaphylactic shock the following protocol should be observed: - 9.5.5 For known cases of children who are allergic to nuts/eggs/wasp/bee stings: - At first signs which may include itchy skin/swelling to tongue/runny nose/ eyes, the member of staff must take the child to the office. - Office staff will notify the head, or a member of the SLT, immediately. - If the child's face or lips begin to swell or there is any sign of breathing difficulty DO NOT DELAY ADMINISTER THE EPIPEN according to training given.
+- 9.5.3 Prospect House School aims to be nut free; however, staff should still be vigilant, as parents can forget and may include items such as peanut butter in snacks.
+Staff are trained on and pupils are aware of the importance of being 'nut aware' and know the potential gravity of any lapses in policy. - 9.5.4 In the event of anaphylactic shock the following protocol should be observed: - 9.5.5 For known cases of children who are allergic to nuts/eggs/wasp/bee stings: - At first signs which may include itchy skin/swelling to tongue/runny nose/ eyes, the member of staff must take the child to the office. - Office staff will notify the head, or a member of the SLT, immediately. - If the child's face or lips begin to swell or there is any sign of breathing difficulty DO NOT DELAY ADMINISTER THE EPIPEN according to training given.
 This is in the upper quadrant of the thigh or buttock.
-The pen must be depressed into the skin for at least 10 seconds. - Call 999, telling the ambulance service that you have a child in anaphylactic shock.
-This is the responsibility of a) office, or b) staff in attendance either way, ensure the call has been made. - After calling 999, then contact parents/emergency numbers and let them know what has happened and to which hospital the child has been taken (if known). - A member of staff must accompany the child to hospital if the parent has not arrived. - If the ambulance is delayed in arriving and there has been no improvement after 10 minutes, then administer a second Epipen. - 9.5.6 All incidents of anaphylactic shock must be recorded in the Accident Book.
+The pen must be depressed into the skin for at least 10 seconds.